How Car Accidents Can Cause TBIs

 Contact a New York Car Accident Lawyer

 The experienced car accident attorneys on Long Island at Finz & Finz, P.C. understand the impact that TBI has on the lives of victims.
 If another driver’s negligence caused you to suffer a TBI, we want to help you pursue the compensation that you need and deserve.
-At Finz & Finz, P.C., our New York City injury attorneys work with medical experts to fully understand the extent of your injuries.
+At Finz & Finz, P.C., our New York City personal injury attorneys work with medical experts to fully understand the extent of your injuries.
 We are proud to have recovered millions in financial compensation for car accident victims throughout New York.

 If you or someone you love has suffered a TBI in a car accident, you can rely on our dedicated New York brain injury attorneys to build a strong case for the compensation you deserve.
 Call now at (855) TOP-FIRM to set up a free and confidential consultation.